willhan123/Docs/Documentation/op-ansible/ansible-with-cluster-op-en.md

 For now, the implementation of this playbook is simplified and it does not verify data integrity.

 You can implement this playbook yourself to ensure data integrity.
-After switching is completed, routing information need be updated (see ansible role `switch_master_slave`)
+After switching is completed, routing information need be flushed (see ansible role `switch_master_slave`)

 Once switching is completed, remember to manually update the role/master information in the inventory, so as to avoid routing information in Tdbctl being incoherent.